Perspective | John Chaney, eternally fiery and relentlessly competitive, was the definition of toughness

 “John was toughness — he defined the word,” O’Hanlon said Friday afternoon.
 “What made him unique was that he could go after his players so hard in practice and they loved him for it.
 He never backed down from anything — and that’s the way his teams played.”

 Chaney was the Philadelphia Public League player of the year in 1951 but wasn’t recruited by any of the city’s Big Five schools, who had few Black players in those days.
-He ended up at Division-II Bethune-Cookman and then played in the Eastern Professional Basketball League and Philadelphia’s famous summer league until he got his first coaching job at a junior high.
+He ended up at Division II Bethune-Cookman and then played in the Eastern Professional Basketball League and Philadelphia’s famous summer league until he got his first coaching job at a junior high.
 He moved from there to Simon Gratz High, which had won one game the year before he arrived, and went 62-23 in six years.

 He was 40 when he got his first college coaching job, and he went on to win 741 games — the last 516 during 24 years at Temple.
-He didn’t get his first crack at a Division-I coaching job until he was 50, when Temple hired him in 1982 after he had coached Division-II Cheyney State for 10 years, winning a national title in 1978.
+He didn’t get his first crack at a Division I coaching job until he was 50, when Temple hired him in 1982 after he had coached Division II Cheyney State for 10 years, winning a national title in 1978.

 He took Temple to the Elite Eight five times — the first time in 1988 and the last time in 2001, as a No. 11 seed.
 That same year he was elected to the Naismith Memorial Basketball Hall of Fame.
 He retired in 2006, turning the job over to Fran Dunphy, who had coached against him for 17 years at Penn.